leonmoonen/leonmoonen.github.io/index.md

 subheadline: ""
 show_meta: false
 teaser:
-    text: "Welcome to my homepage!
-I am a researcher in Software Engineering.
-My research is aimed at creating better techniques and tools to support the understanding, assessment and evolution of large industrial software systems.
-It involves the combination of several subfields of computing, such as software analytics, software reverse engineering, software repository mining, machine learning, program comprehension, and empirical software engineering.
+    text: "Welcome to my homepage! <BR>I am a researcher in Software Engineering.
+My research is aimed at the design and development of advanced data-driven techniques and tools to support the understanding, assessment and evolution of large industrial software systems.
+This work combines several fields, such as software analytics, software reverse engineering, software repository mining, machine learning, program comprehension, and empirical software engineering."
-    <BR><BR>For an overview of our results, have a look at my <BR> <a href='/publications/'>publication overview</a>."
-    image: "Leon_Moonen_small.jpg"
+    image: "Leon_Moonen_portrait.jpg"
     name: "Leon Moonen"
 header:
    image_fullwidth: "header_unsplash_river.jpg"